malrabeiah/DL-Massive-MIMO/ChannelMapping/README.md

 ![Figure6](https://github.com/malrabeiah/DL-Massive-MIMO/blob/master/ChannelMapping/FDDTDDFigure6V2.png)
 # Requirements
 1) MATLAB Deep Learning toolbox
+2) NVIDIA GPU with the corresponding CUDA toolkit (code could be run on a CPU, but it'll be very slow).
-2) Two datasets could be generated using the [DeepMIMO dataset](http://www.deepmimo.net).
+3) Two datasets could be generated using the [DeepMIMO dataset](http://www.deepmimo.net).
 The settings are mentioned in the experiemental-results section of the paper above and are listed down here:

 | Parameter | Value |
 | -------- | ------ |